 Daily structured carpet time: Songs and stories, calendar activities, class engagement activities such as Bingo.

-Physical Activity: We are proud to bring in monthly classes/lessons such as yoga, sport ball, and dance.
-These programs are usually offered as a 4-week sessional.
+Physical Activity: We are proud to bring in various physical activities such as dance, yoga and sportball as available.

 Community Enrichment: GrandFriends, community garden, police officer, firefighter and doctor visits.